Back to California

 Plain English Breakdown

-The California Prompt Payment Act requires the Public Utilities Commission (PUC) and State Energy Resources Conservation and Development Commission to make timely payments when they award grants or acquire property or services through contracts, with penalties for late payment.
+The bill requires the Public Utilities Commission and the State Energy Resources Conservation and Development Commission to follow rules about making timely payments for grants, contracts, and other programs.

 What This Bill Does